 Nose Hill is one of the Northwest’s natural wonders—a sprawling expanse of true Albertan nature within the city limits.
 Home to bikers, hikers, joggers and dog-walkers, Nose Hill offers something for everyone, including those looking to give their dogs some extra space to roam and play.

-The West Hillhurst Dog Park is a crowd favorite among dog owners–large, well located and clean.
+The West Hillhurst Dog Park is a crowd favourite among dog owners–large, well located and clean.
 A perfect mix of hilly and flat areas, the dog park provides a varied landscape ideal for dogs and owners of all abilities and provides an excellent view of the downtown skyline.

 Located in Montgomery beside The University of Calgary, Montalban Dog Park offers vast views of the west portion of the city and offers a considerable incline, making it a great opportunity to stretch your legs during your visit.
 The park is medium-sized, unfenced and grassed.
 For those who attend at dusk, the park offers a prime view of a Calgary sunset.